 DELIVERY OF ARTWORK TO THE CENTER:

-The drop-off dates for the selected artwork are Aug.
-6-10, 10 a.m.-4 pm. only, unless other arrangements have been agreed to in advance.
-Each shipped entry must be received by 5 p.m.
-Friday, Aug.
-11. Shipping costs and insurance are the responsibility of the artist.
+Drop-off dates are June 14–19, unless other arrangements have been agreed to in advance.
+Shipped entries must be received by 4:30 p.m. on Friday, June 18, packaged in a reusable container for return.
+The City of Irvine/Irvine Fine Arts Center will not reimburse shipping fees or insurance.
+Shipping costs and insurance are the responsibility of the artist.
 Shipped artwork must be accompanied by a pre-paid return shipping label.

 PICK UP OF ARTWORK:

-Exhibited artwork will be available for pick up Oct.
-29-31, 10 a.m.-8 p.m.
-Shipped work will be returned prepaid by the artist.
+Artworks will be available for pick-up September 22–25.
+Shipped work will be returned in the prepaid package provided by the artist.

-Every reasonable precaution will be taken to ensure protection and careful handling of your artwork.
-The Irvine Fine Arts Center assumes no insurance liability for damage, theft or other loss occurring during delivery or pick up of artwork.
-Insurance coverage applies only to the duration of the exhibition.
+Every reasonable precaution will be taken to ensure protection and careful handling for all artworks.
+The Irvine Fine Arts Center assumes no insurance liability for damage, theft, or other loss occurred during the delivery or pick up of any artwork; insurance coverage applies only within the duration of the exhibition.

-The Irvine Fine Arts Center will retain a 25 percent commission on any work sold during the exhibition.
-Please consider this in your retail pricing.
-Price is necessary for insurance value, even if the artwork is not for sale.
-Completed W9 form will be required in the event of sale.
+The Irvine Fine Arts Center will retain 25% commission on any work sold during the exhibition.
+Artists are under no obligation to list their work for sale.
+A declared value is necessary on the loan agreement for insurance, even if an artwork is not for sale.

 Submission of an entry form shall constitute agreement with all the conditions outlined in this prospectus.
 The Irvine Fine Arts Center reserves the right to photograph and reproduce art for use in promotional material.
 Artworks must be on view for the duration of the exhibition.